Poppy: benefits, dosage, contraindications

 Cough ✪✪✪✪✪

-Poppy is recognized for its calming and soothing properties on the respiratory tract, traditionally used to ease cough and relieve throat irritation.
-Poppy is included in many syrups and preparations intended to combat cough symptoms.
+The poppy is recognized for its soothing and softening properties on the respiratory tract; it is traditionally used to soothe coughs and relieve throat irritation.
+The poppy is used in many syrups and preparations intended to combat cough symptoms.

 Posologie